 Automate or not?

 Carefully planned investment in automation can also make for great financial benefits.
 By reducing labour costs and increasing output, ROI on investments can be paid back within a year or two.
-Germany has been quick to embrace automation and many companies within the United Kingdom are now taking the plunge and reaping the rewards.
-Although we are based in Scotland, 90% of our bespoke automated systems are located within England.
+Germany has been quick to embrace automation, and many companies within the United Kingdom are now taking the plunge and reaping the rewards.
+Although we are based in Scotland, 90% of our bespoke automated systems are located in England.

 Taking into consideration all of the above, it really is a no-brainer that automation is the way forward – disrupt or be disrupted!
-Although, many manufacturers need to understand how to make automation work for their particular process and consider the various options.
+However, many manufacturers need to understand how to make automation work for their particular process and consider the various options.
 You are the expert in your production, we are the automation experts, by fully understanding your process, we can help and advice, allowing you to make a fully informed decision.
 Our clients become our partners, we work on building trust and relationships, seeing each concept through to installation and after sales training and support.

 Read more about our automation here…